jgil2/LSP_REPO_eggo/README.md

 The ETL steps are separated into load, transformation methods (uppercase, discount, over500, priceRange), and saveTransformed to match Extract–Transform–Load.

+Run Summary: At the end of execution, the program prints:
+- Rows read
+- Rows transformed
+- Rows skipped
+- Output file path

 **_Testing_**

 The program was tested under several scenarios: